 Matawhero a locality 7kms west of Gisborne is home to the oldest building in the East Coast district.
 The school room was built in the 1860s.

-On the 9th and 10th of November the Matawhero Tragedy occured in the settlement of Matawhero.
+On the 9th and 10th of November the Matawhero Tragedy occurred in the settlement of Matawhero.
 This is one of New Zealand's most well known war events where approx 100 Te Kooti warriers attacked the Pakeha village killing between 51 and 74 people.

 In 1872 the Presbyterian Church brought the Matawhero Schoolhouse, the only structure left standing after the Matawhero Tragedy and it became a Church.